 Dying Matters – Caring for someone who is dying can be exhausting and highly emotional.
 It is essential for carers to find time for themselves and pay attention to their health and welfare.

 If the person you look after has mental health needs, they may receive support from Sussex Partnership Trust Mental Health Services.
-The Trust produces a helpful handbook for carers who are looking after someone with mental health needs which you can download from here.

 If the person you care for doesn’t receive support from Sussex Partnership Trust, they should get in touch with their GP.
 The GP may be able to help, or refer onto more specialist mental health services if needed.